 DUI School in Tampa

-When found convicted of drunken driving in the state of Florida, there are several penalties that you may find yourself facing.
+If convicted of DUI in the state of Florida, there are several penalties that you may find yourself facing.
 For example, you may be required to pay monetary fines or may be imprisoned.
 You may have insurance rates skyrocket or have your license suspended.

-One penalty, however, that many people are unaware about is that of attendance of a DUI school.
+One penalty, however, that many people are unaware of is DUI school.
 These are overseen by the Bureau of Motorist Compliance and DUI programs; this oversight primarily focuses on instructor certification, as well as training and any complaints that need investigation.
 Other areas include client appeals, site visits and more.